 AquaClass passengers have their own specialty restaurant, Blu, as well as complimentary use of the AquaSpa Relaxation Room and Persian Garden thermal suite, a value of about $100 per passenger based on a seven-night cruise.
 Lastly, a "spa concierge" is available to help with booking treatments.

-Families can take advantage of 121 connecting staterooms and four Family Ocean View Staterooms with verandahs.
+Family Offerings: Families can take advantage of 121 connecting staterooms and four Family Ocean View Staterooms with two bedrooms each.
 These rooms measure a massive 575 square feet with one master bedroom, plus a second bedroom (with a single twin bed) and sitting area with a sofa (convertible to trundle bed).
+They can sleep five.

-Eclipse has 30 state-of-the-art wheelchair-accessible staterooms, covering a wide range of categories from Inside to Sky Suite.
-Eighty percent (24) are outside, and 20 of the 30 accessible cabins have accessible balconies.
-All accessible staterooms have additional square footage over their non-accessible counterparts and have 32-inch-wide automatic doors with sitting-level key card slots.
-Most accessible staterooms feature five-foot turning radii.
+Accessible: Eclipse has 30 state-of-the-art wheelchair-accessible staterooms, covering a wide range of categories from inside to Sky Suite.
+Eighty percent (24) have outside views, and 20 of the 30 accessible cabins have balconies.
+All accessible staterooms have additional square footage over their nonaccessible counterparts and have 32-inch-wide automatic doors with sitting-level keycard slots.
+Most accessible staterooms feature a 5-foot turning radius.
 Bathrooms have roll-in showers, ramped thresholds and lowered fixtures.
 A service animal relief box is available on request.